Climdyn/qgs/documentation/source/files/user_guide.rst

     Sketch of the computational flow.

-This flow can be done step by step by the user, or can be automatically performed by the functions :meth:`~functions.tendencies.create_tendencies`.
+This flow can be implemented step by step by the user, or can be automatically performed by the functions :meth:`~.tendencies.create_tendencies`.
 This function takes a :class:`~.params.QgParams` parameters object and return the function :math:`\boldsymbol{f}` and its Jacobian matrix.
-Optionally, it can also return the byproducts of the tendencies generation process: objects containing the inner products between the model's spatial modes and the tensors of the model's tendencies terms.
+Optionally, it can also return the byproducts of the tendencies generation process, i.e. the objects containing the inner products between the model's spatial modes and the tensors of the model's tendencies terms.

 This section of the user guide explains how to configure the :class:`~.params.QgParams` object to obtain the desired model version and